Spending Behavior and Economic Impacts of Urban Digital Consumption Vouchers: Empirical Method

 where \(\theta_{jk} = \theta_{k} + \eta_{g_{jk}}\) and \(B_{jk} = B_{k} + \nu_{g_{jk}}\).
 Since \(\theta_{jk}\) and \(B_{jk}\) are not separately identified, we estimate a lower bound on \(\theta_{jk}\) using a conservative bias correction.
 Specifically, we define:

 where \({\widehat{y}}_{jk}\) could be either \(ES_{jk}\) or \(IC_{jk}\), and \({\widehat{B}}_{k} = \min_{j}{\widehat{y}}_{jk}\) represents the most conservative estimate of the bias.
 On this basis, we derive an interval estimate for the true effect \(\theta_{jk}\), where the lower bound is adjusted to account for potential bias, and the upper bound corresponds to the unadjusted sample mean.
-This correction assumes that the smallest observed group mean provides a uniform upper bound on the reporting bias:
+This correction strategy does not assert that the true effect in the lowest observed subgroup is literally zero.
+Rather, it adopts a worst-case bounding perspective, treating the minimum observed outcome as an upper bound on potential bias.
+That is,

 Furthermore, the estimated bias can be applied to either \(ES_{k}\) or \(IC_{k}\) when constructing lower and upper bounds, whether for the entire sample or for broader groups formed by aggregating finer subgroups \(j\)s into their respective parent groups.